-- (1) A person may apply to the chief executive for a licence.

-- (2) The application must-

-- (a) be in the approved form; and

-- (b) include the following information-

-- (i) whether the licence is for 1 or both of the following types of business-

-- (A) a second-hand dealer;

-- (B) a pawnbroker;

-- (ii) whether the licence is sought for a term of 1 or 3 years;

-- (iii) each place the applicant intends to carry on business under the licence; - (iv) the names and addresses of the applicant's associates; and - (c) be accompanied by the fee prescribed under a regulation.
+- (1) A person may apply to the chief executive for a licence. - (2) The application must- - (a) be in the approved form; and - (b) include the following information- - (i) whether the licence is for 1 or both of the following types of business- - (A) a second-hand dealer; - (B) a pawnbroker; - (ii) whether the licence is sought for a term of 1 or 3 years; - (iii) each place the applicant intends to carry on business under the licence; - (iv) the names and addresses of the applicant's associates; and - (c) be accompanied by- - (i) the application fee prescribed under a regulation; and - (ii) if, before or when the application is made, the chief executive requires the payment of costs under section 8A(1)-the amount of the costs required to be paid.